 - Associated increased tone in upper lumbar and lower thoracic Erector Spinae muscles

-- Pain is provoked by flexion loading and relieved by controlling segmental lordosis in a provocative task
+- Pain is a result of flexion loading.
+It is relieved by controlling segmental lordosis in a provocative task

 - Generates extension through the thorax